Gaming12846/TrollPlus/README.md

 - Fake op

 ## Command
-- /trollplus <version> - Displays informations and the version of the TollPlus currently installed on your server
+- /trollplus version - Displays informations and the version of the TollPlus currently installed on your server
-- /trollplus <reload> - Reload the plugin's configuration and blocklist file
+- /trollplus reload - Reload the plugin's configuration and blocklist file
-- /trollplus <blocklist> <add|remove> - Add or remove players to/from the blocklist
+- /trollplus blocklist add|remove - Add or remove players to/from the blocklist
-- /trollplus <troll> <player> - Troll players with multiple features​
+- /trollplus troll player - Troll players with multiple features

 ## Alias
 - /trollplus : [/troll+]

 ## Permission nodes
 - trollplus.reload - Operators - Allow the use of the '/trollplus reload' subcommand
+- trollplus.blocklist.* - Operators - Allow the full use of the '/trollplus blocklist' subcommand
 - trollplus.blocklist.add - Operators - Allow the use of the '/trollplus blocklist add' subcommand
 - trollplus.blocklist.remove - Operators - Allow the use of the '/trollplus blocklist remove' subcommand
 - trollplus.troll - Operators - Allow the use of the '/trollplus troll' subcommand